 4 Tips for Boosting Your Emotions With Meditation

-If you’re looking to boost your emotions with meditaion, here are 4 helpful tips: Be patient; be consistent; know your preferences; and own your practice.
+If you’re looking to boost your emotions with meditation, here are 4 helpful tips: Be patient; be consistent; know your preferences, and own your practice.

 1. Be patient.